 Eligible providers will be able to apply in line with the widening of the register’s entry conditions effective from 1 March 2021, as detailed above.
 This exception is temporary while Ofsted inspection activity is limited due to COVID-19 and we will provide an update when this arrangement will cease to apply and Ofsted returns to conducting full inspections.

 Removal of inactive providers from the register

-Providers currently on the register that are not actively delivering will be considered for removal from the register, starting from May 2021.
+Any provider that has not actively delivered within a 6 month period may be removed from the register, subject to any appeal, starting from May 2021.
 No active delivery means within a 6 month rolling period.
-Any provider which has not delivered within a 6 month period may be removed from the register, subject to any appeal.
 This change is to ensure employers and apprentices have confidence that providers on the register are active deliverers of good quality training.
-Please refer to the conditions of acceptance effective from 10 May 2021.

 Requirement to reapply to the register for all remaining, active providers

 To drive up the quality of apprenticeship provision, the government strategy is to progressively introduce more stringent entry criteria for the register.
-This will require all remaining, active providers to reapply to the register, taking into account a new set of application criteria from May 2021, when all remaining, active providers on the register will be invited to reapply.
+This will require all remaining, active providers to reapply to the register, taking into account a new set of application criteria from May 2021.
 We will operate a phased reapplication approach throughout 2021 to 2022.

 Subject-specific expertise is essential to delivering high-quality apprenticeships that meet the skills needs of apprentices and employers.
 We are looking for providers to evidence their capacity and expertise and are considering how this may be required beyond the initial application process where providers wish to expand their delivery to new areas.